microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ##### Remarks

 * Clients use this Method when they need to retrieve a buffer from the list.
-* The Client knows the size of the buffer and buffer context because the Client has specified that information when creating the instance of DMF_BufferPool Module.
+* The Client is expected to know the size of the buffer and buffer context because the Client  specified that information when creating the instance of DMF_BufferPool Module.
+* If the buffer has an active timer running, the module implementation ensrues that the timer is cancelled before the buffer is returned.
 * After a buffer has been retrieved using this Method, the Client owns the buffer.
-The buffer must be returned to either the Source DMF_BufferPool where it was created or to any Sink DMF_BufferPool prior to driver unload.
+The buffer must be returned to either the source-mode DMF_BufferPool where it was created or to any sink-mode DMF_BufferPool.
 Not doing so, results in a memory leak.

 -----------------------------------------------------------------------------------------------------------------------------------